-Impairment expense, a noncash expense, increased \$864,000 from \$1,308,000 during the year ended September 30, 2013 to \$2,172,000 during the current period.
-During the year ended September 30, 2014, the Company determined that the carrying value of the Alvos IPR&D may not be recoverable and should be fully impaired.
-The Company recorded an impairment charge of \$2.2 million.
-During the year ended September 30, 2013, management determined that the value of the Calando patents was impaired, and the Company recorded a \$1.3 million impairment charge.
+Impairment expense, a noncash expense, decreased \$2,172,387 from \$2,172,387 during the year ended September 30, 2014 to \$0 during the current period.
+During the year ended September 30, 2014, the Company determined that the carrying value of the Alvos in-process research and development (IPR&D) may not be recoverable and should be fully impaired.
+During the current period, the Company did not find any of its intangible or long-lived assets to be impaired.